George William “G.W.” Gott

 He was preceded in death by his wife of 24 years, Margaret Elizabeth Gott in 1972, parents, Lott P. Gott and Myrtle Gott, and two brothers, Karl Gott and Wayne Gott.

-G.W. is survived by two brothers, Leland Gott and wife Martha, Fred Gott and wife Gladys of Kingsport, two daughters, Vicki McCrary and husband Jim of Kingsport, Kay Gott of Kingsport, and son, Shannon Gott and wife Dyana of Woodstock, Georgia; grandchildren, Drew McCrary and wife Megan of Conway, South Carolina, Jenniffer Smith and husband Tim, of Soddy-Daisy, Tennessee, and Elizabeth Gott of Woodstock, Georgia; 3 great-grandchildren, Kaylee Elizabeth Smith and McKynlee Smith, Soddy-Daisy, Tennessee, Dominic Gott, Woodstock, Georgia; also many nieces and nephews.
+G.W. is survived by two brothers, Leland Gott and wife Martha, Fred Gott and wife Gladys of Kingsport, two daughters, Vicki McCrary and husband Jim of Kingsport, Kay Gott of Kingsport, and son, Shannon Gott and wife Dyana of Woodstock, Georgia; grandchildren, Drew McCrary and wife Megan of Conway, South Carolina, Jenniffer Smith and husband Tim, of Soddy-Daisy, Tennessee, and Elizabeth Gott of Woodstock, Georgia; step-granddaughter, Andrea Owensby and husband, Adam and their children Lillian and Zuri; 3 great-grandchildren, Kaylee Elizabeth Smith and McKynlee Smith, Soddy-Daisy, Tennessee, Dominic Gott, Woodstock, Georgia; also many nieces and nephews.

 A graveside service will be held on Saturday, January 7, 2017 at Oak Hill Memorial Park at 10:00 AM.